Paying Your Tuition Bill

 Other Financial Services

-- Money Matters – short videos about money-related topics including Bursar and related billing/finance questions, Financial Aid and Student Employment (how to find a job), Dining Information for Entering Students (and laundry dollars), and Housing Information for Entering Students.
+- Money Matters – short videos about money-related topics including Bursar and related billing/finance questions.

 - CornellCard is a service that allows you to make purchases using your Cornell ID card.
 This service can help you manage your day-to-day expenses without having to carry large amounts of cash.